tholman/console-dot-frog/readme.md

 ###Console.frog

 `console.frog` is an easy way to spice up your development life.
 Its really that simple!
-Runs on vanilla javascript, in most modern browsers (the kind that has developer tools!)
+Runs on vanilla javascript, in most modern browsers (the kind that has developer tools!).
+You can see it live [here](http://tholman.com/console-dot-frog).

 ### Preview